-2. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2020?
+2. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2021?

-Yes, the average number of days was fewer than 20 working days, the average was 11.04 working days.
+Yes, the average number of days was fewer than 20 working days, the average was 8.09 working days.

-3. Please provide the percentage of requests processed by your agency in Fiscal Year 2020 that were placed in your simple track.
+3. Please provide the percentage of requests processed by your agency in Fiscal Year 2021 that were placed in your simple track.
+Please use the following calculation based on the data from your Annual FOIA Report: (processed simple requests from Section VII.C.1) divided by (requests processed from Section V.A.) x 100.